leveste/EternalBasher/ModLoaderToMeath00k/readme.md

 Before running the tool, you'll need to make sure to have [idFileDeCompressor](https://discord.com/channels/570112501853978624/693113846688383029/747181445092605973) and oo2core\_8\_win64.dll (found in the DOOM Eternal folder) in the same directory as the script.

 To get Meath00k, simply download the latest [EntityHero release](https://github.com/nopjne/EntityHero).
 You can find the dll in the *meathook_interface* folder(under the name **XINPUT1_3.dll**).
-Simply paste it in your DOOM Eternal folder.
+Simply paste it in your DOOM Eternal folder, then refer to the meath00k readme for setup.

 Wine is also a prerequisite.